Get exclusive member benefits & effect social change. Join Today

 Emery-Dreifuss muscular dystrophy tends to affect more boys than girls.
 This type of muscular dystrophy usually begins in childhood.
 The symptoms include:

 Most individuals with Emery-Dreifuss muscular dystrophy die in mid-adulthood from heart or lung failure.

-There is currently no cure for muscular dystrophy, but treatments can help to manage symptoms and slow the progression of the disease.
-Treatments depend on the symptoms experienced.
+There’s currently no cure for muscular dystrophy, but treatments can help manage your symptoms and slow the progression of the disease.
+Treatments depend on your symptoms.